pnnl/memgaze/README-notes.md

 - Bugs:
+  - properly compute $\compressionRatioSym(\windowSz)$
-  - correct windows for footprint growth
+  - properly compute $\sampleRatioSym_1$ for code footprints

+  - `mem-anlys` only reads one auxiliary file even if multiple are needed
+    - results in some instructions with unknown laod classes

   - [[other bugs]]?

 - Better build (can build "externals' with spack)

-  - **dyninst_branch** for souce code mapping has a hack.
+  - **dyninst branch** for souce code mapping has a hack.

     New Dyninst master provides source line mapping for instrumented code (now in master), which hpcstruct can read.